Videos will be added as soon as we put up new serving service for website.

 Team: Colts Neck Cross Country/Track has one Meet of Champions (MOC) team title.
 The 2006 girls cross country team was the first team in the school to win an Meet of Champions or All-Groups State Championship.
-The girls 2005 cross country team is the only team to finish 2nd at the MOC.
+The girls 2005 cross country and the boys 2016 cross country teams are the only teams to finish 2nd at the MOC.

-Individual: Colts Neck Cross Country/Track has had 3 different MOC champions and they've won 14 MOC championships.
+Individual: Colts Neck Cross Country/Track has had 7 different MOC champions and they've won 21 MOC championships.
 Craig Forys leads with 9 (tied for State record), 2 in cross country, 3 in winter track, and 4 in spring track.
 He was also 2nd one time, in XC.
 Ashley Higginson won 4, 3 in winter track and 1 in spring track.
 She was also 2nd twice, once in XC and once in the spring.
-Allison Linnell won once in spring track.
-Briana Jackucewicz finished 2nd, to teammate Ashley Higginson in the 2006 3200 in winter track.
+Lilly Shapiro won 3, twice in winter track and once in spring track.
+She was 2nd three times, 2020 winter track 1600, 2021 spring track 1600 and 2021 cross country.
+Jordan Brannan won twice, both in winter track and was 2nd in cross country.
+Allison Linnell and Cole Tucker won once in spring track and the 4 x 800 relay won once in winter track.
+Briana Jackucewicz finished 2nd in the 2006 3200 in winter track and Matt Bogdan was 2nd in 2020 cross country.

 The most championships in one day happened twice.
 On Feb 19, 2006, Craig won two and Ashley once for a total of three for the day.
 They repeated it on June 6, 2007.